We are bound by the Privacy Act 1988 (Cth) (Privacy Act) (including the Australian Privacy Principles) and the Privacy (Credit Reporting) Code 2014.

 5. WHO WE DISCLOSE YOUR INFORMATION TO

-- Other entities under We Fund Pty Ltd;
+- Other entities owned or controlled by We Fund Pty Ltd;

-- External service providers and any organisations that are our assignees, agents or contractors providing us services including but not limited to verification of identity, payment system operators, mailing houses and research consultants;
+- External service providers and any organisations that are our assignees, agents or contractors providing services to us including but not limited to PDF generators, verification of identity, payment system operators, mailing houses and research consultants;

 - Insurance providers, where insurance is provided in connection with our services to you;